ISEAL Codes of Good Practice

 Use this resource to:

-• Communicate: Include recommended SDG-related metrics in disclosure to stakeholders.
+- Communicate: Include recommended SDG-related metrics in stakeholder disclosures.

 SASB Standards